 Alan Kazdin’s “Parenting the Defiant Child.”
 My favorite part of this book is the first 65 pages–he dispels major myths about parenting, discipline, and behavior.
 Plus, it’s easy to read and evidenced-based!
 The second part of the book is about creating a behavior modification plan (ie, sticker chart.)
-Sticker charts aren’t for everyone, but if you’re thinking about using one, this is the very best place to educate yourself on how to do one the right way!
-I’ve written about this book before, click here to read.
+I don’t generally recommend sticker charts, but I know many parents want to try it, and if that’s you, it’s good to know how to do so properly.

 For a general, positive, refreshing take on the overall parenting relationship: “Playful Parenting.”
 We parents can’t use a playful response to every problem or challenge, but I often advise parents to start with playfulness.
 It’s a great tool for keeping things positive, and for avoiding putting your own upset into the situation (which pretty much always makes a situation worse, you know?)

 For detailed guidelines on determining whether your child’s behaviors are “normal” and age-appropriate, the Gesell Series by Ames & Ilg.
 There is a book for each age (Your 1 Year Old, Your 2 Year Old, etc.) I really love these books–they are small and easy to read and very validating.
 Sometimes things that look like problems to adults are just typical child development. (“Oh, that’s just the way a 3 year old IS!.)
 The books are a little old but the information within is still relevant and helpful.